CLIMATE-NEUTRAL SINCE 2020

 We are committed to the long-term offsetting of CO₂ emissions that we are (as yet) unable to avoid by setting up our own afforestation projects.
 That’s because forests are able to capture the climate-damaging greenhouse gas CO₂ from the atmosphere and store it over the long term.

 As part of long-term projects, the Vaillant Group will plant areas of forest in emerging countries.
-The company is a partner in a new landscape and reforestation project in Peru.
+The company is a partner in new landscape and reforestation projects in Peru and Costa Rica.
 Until these planned new areas of forest capture all the company’s emissions remaining after the reduction measures, the Vaillant Group will purchase CO₂ certificates from an existing and gold-standard certified afforestation project in Panama.

 And what about emissions under shared responsibility?